-Data from the Study of Osteoporotic Fractures (SOF) reported by Taylor et al. showed that although hip BMD is strongly related to hip-fracture risk in elderly white women, there are a number of other clinical risk factors that are independent predictors of long-term risk (e.g. more frequent falls, poor balance, diabetes complications, etc.).
-This is an important consideration when assessing risk in diabetes patients, and suggests that a wider viewpoint should be embraced.
+Data from the Study of Osteoporotic Fractures reported by Taylor et al. showed that although hip BMD is strongly related to hip fracture risk in elderly white women, there are a number of other clinical risk factors that are independent predictors of long-term risk (e.g. more frequent falls, poor balance, diabetes complications, etc.).
+This is an important consideration when assessing risk in diabetes patients and suggests that a wider viewpoint should be embraced.

 Lipscombe et al. examined the risk of hip fractures among elderly men and women with type 2 diabetes using population-based Ontario healthcare data.
-They showed that fracture risk is increased in both men and women with type 2 diabetes compared with normoglycaemic individuals, despite a higher BMD in the diabetes group.
+They showed that fracture risk is increased in both men and women with type 2 diabetes compared with normoglycemic individuals, despite a higher BMD in the diabetes group.

-A prospective study by Bonds et al. compared women diagnosed with type 2 diabetes with those without diagnosed diabetes using a cohort of post-menopausal women who were part of the Women's Health Initiative Observational Study.
-The aim was to determine the risk of fracture and to establish whether risk varies according to fracture site, ethnicity and baseline BMD.
+A prospective study by Bonds et al. compared women diagnosed with type 2 diabetes with those without diagnosed diabetes using a cohort of postmenopausal women who were part of the Women's Health Initiative Observational Study.
+The aim was to determine the risk of fracture and to establish whether risk varies according to fracture site, ethnicity, and baseline BMD.
 After seven years of follow-up, the overall risk of fracture was higher in women with type 2 diabetes at baseline (after controlling for a range of other risk factors, including frequency of falls).
 Where BMD had been measured at baseline, women with diabetes had greater hip and spine BMD.
 Analysis of the data by race (non-Hispanic white versus black women) showed a slightly higher risk of any fracture for black women with diabetes compared with non-Hispanic white women.
-The study showed that post-menopausal women with type 2 diabetes are at increased risk of fractures, with a 20% increased risk of having a fracture during an average seven years of follow-up.
-Women with diabetes had a 46% increased risk of a fracture of the hip/pelvis/upper leg, and were approximately 30% more likely to report a fracture of the foot or spine.
+The study showed that postmenopausal women with type 2 diabetes are at increased risk for fractures, with a 20% increased risk of having a fracture during an average seven years of follow-up.
+Women with diabetes had a 46% increased risk of a fracture of the hip/pelvis/upper leg and were approximately 30% more likely to report a fracture of the foot or spine.
 These data remained significant even after adjustment for other risk factors.

 TZDs have been reported to cause bone loss in some rodent models,8-9 but information is scarce regarding their effect on human BMD.
-Schwartz et al. carried out a further analysis of the four-year follow-up data from the Health ABC Study to determine whether the use of TZDs is associated with changes in BMD in older adults with type 2 diabetes.
-Their findings indicated that TZDs may cause bone loss at the whole body, lumbar spine and trochanter in older women, but not in men.
-Ethnic differences were not examined.
-Since bone loss is a potent predictor of fracture risk, TZD use may be associated with an increase
+Schwartz et al. carried out a further analysis of the four-year follow-up data from the

-Jaime A Davidson is Clinical Professor of Internal Medicine at the University of Texas Southwestern Medical School and President of Endocrine and Diabetes Associates of Texas.
-Dr Davidson was one of the charter members in the formation of the American Association of Clinical Endocrinologists (AACE).
-He is presently a member of the Texas Diabetes Council Professional Committee for the Texas Department of Health.
-He is also a Member of the Council on Obesity Diabetes Education and the International Diabetes Federation Task

-Force on Epidemiology and a Trustee of the American College of Endocrinology (ACE), and is on the President's Council on Physical Fitness and Safety.
-He has received numerous awards; most recently, he was presented with the Outstanding Service Award for the Promotion of Endocrine Health of an Underserved Population for his work in addressing health disparities in Hispanic and Latino communities during the American Diabetes Association (ADA) meeting.
+Jaime A Davidson, MD, FACP, FACE, is Clinical Professor of Internal Medicine at the University of Texas Southwestern Medical School and is also the President of Endocrine & Diabetes Associates of Texas.
+Dr Davidson was one of the charter members in the formation of the American Association of Clinical Endocrinologists.
+He is presently a Member of the Texas Diabetes Council Professional Committee for the Texas Department of Health.
+He is also a Member of the Council on Obesity Diabetes Education and the International Diabetes Federation Task Force on Epidemiology, a Trustee of the American College of Endocrinology, and is on the President's Council on Physical Fitness and Safety.
+He has received numerous awards: most recently, he will be presented with the Outstanding Service Award for the Promotion of Endocrine Health of an Underserved Population for his work in addressing health disparities in Hispanic and Latino communities during the American Diabetes Association meeting.